-Trump in Davos: ‘I want to see a strong dollar’
+Trump's market-moving (and contradicting) comment in Davos: ‘I want to see a strong dollar’

 "We hope that it remains the common position because it is the responsible position from an economic point of view."

-His Italian counterpart Pier Carlo Padoan said Mnuchin's comments reminded him of American policy in the 1970s and expressed concern about a trade war.
+His Italian counterpart, Pier Carlo Padoan, said Mnuchin's comments reminded him of American policy in the 1970s, and expressed concern about a trade war.

 "I hope not.
-But history tells us that if there is a move which impacts trade toward more protectionism in one country then the temptation for the other partner to do the same or to retaliate is very high and increases, so things may get out of hand," he told Reuters in an interview.
+But history tells us that if there is a move which impacts trade toward more protectionism in one country, then the temptation for the other partner to do the same or to retaliate is very high and increases, so things may get out of hand," he told Reuters in an interview.

-British Chancellor of the Exchequer Philip Hammond, on a panel with Mnuchin, said that sterling, which tumbled after the 2016 Brexit vote, had been appreciating.
+British Chancellor of the Exchequer Philip Hammond, on a panel with Mnuchin, said that the British pound, which tumbled after the 2016 Brexit vote to leave the European Union, had been appreciating.

 He turned to Mnuchin and added: "And we seem to be recovering quite a bit more, Steve, thanks very much."